shopsys/shopsys/docs/cookbook/adding-a-new-entity.md

 ```

 !!! tip
-    We recommend you to check this migration whether everything is set as expected.
+    We recommend you check this migration and verify that everything is set up as expected.
-    If the system doesn't generate the migration, the entity is probably in an incorrect namespace or has wrong Doctrine annotation mapping.
+    If the system doesn't generate the migration, the entity is probably in an incorrect namespace or has the wrong Doctrine annotation mapping.

 ## 4. Add default salesmen

-Now we add some entries into the new database table by modifying the database migration.
+Now, we add some entries into the new database table by modifying the database migration.

 ```diff
 namespace App\Migrations;